FMasnaga/TodoApp/README.md

 <h1>Project title</h1>
-<p>TodoApp is a scheduling web application that allows the users to create, update, and delete todo-list.
-A TodoItem consists of description and date when TodoItem will be performed.
-All TodoItems are listed on the dashboard and sorted by date.</p>
+<p>TodoApp is a scheduling web application that allows the users to create, update, and delete a todo-item.
+A todo-item consists of description and date when TodoItem will be performed.
+All todo-items are listed on the dashboard and sorted by date.</p>

 <h1>Motivation</h1>